antonionduarte/go-simple-protocol-runtime/README.md

 - [ ] Decide how I actually want to manage the self Host.
 - [ ] Protocols might (will) want to send messages to each other, as such I should probably add protocolID as an argument to the Send function.
 - [ ] I want message not to include the host that I received the message from, new message interface should be:
+- [ ] Decide correctly which static functions should be in which file, possibly ask GPT-4 about it his answer will be correct.

 ```go
 package main